ibexa/documentation-user/docs/publishing/editorial_workflow.md

 ![Events timeline](img/workflow_events_timeline.png)

-If draft locking is supported, you will also see a message that confirms that the draft is now locked to you.
+If draft locking is supported, you also see a message that confirms that the draft is now locked to you.

 ![Draft assignment message](img/lock_message.png)